Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Path decomposition of a spectrally negative L evy process

 That is, in our case,

 Now combining \eqref{tvtef1}, \eqref{tvtef2}, \eqref{tvtef2.1} and \eqref{tvtef3} we get for large $h$,

-and because of the last assertion in Proposition \ref{Fact_Williams} and dominated convergence, the right-hand-side converges to $0$ when $h$ goes to infinity.
+Because of the last assertion in Proposition \ref{Fact_Williams} and dominated convergence, the right hand side converges to $0$ when $h$ goes to infinity.
 From this and the convergence of $( \tilde{I}(h) )_{h > 0}$ to $\tilde{\mathcal{R}}$ we deduce that $(J(h))_{h>0}$ converges in distribution to $\tilde{\mathcal{R}}$ (and therefore to $\mathcal{R}$).
-In order to prove \eqref{cvrlapl}, it only remain to prove a uniform integrability condition.
+In order to justify \eqref{cvrlapl}, it only remain to prove a uniform integrability condition.
 In particular, \eqref{cvrlapl} will follow if we prove the existence of a positive $\lambda_0$ and a positive finite constant $C$ such that

-Thanks to Theorems 1.3 and 1.11 of \cite{foncexpovech}, the positive random variables $I(V^{\uparrow})$ and $I(\hat V^{\uparrow})$ admit some finit exponential moments.
+Thanks to Theorems 1.1 and 1.13 of \cite{foncexpovech}, the positive random variables $I(V^{\uparrow})$ and $I(\hat V^{\uparrow})$ admit some finite exponential moments.
 We can therefore choose a positive $\lambda_0$ such that